-19. The offences to which an Order in Council under the Extradition Act 1989 of United Kingdom can apply shall include drug trafficking offences.
+- 20. The offences to which an Order in Council under the Extradition Act 1989 of United Kingdom can apply shall include drug trafficking offences. - 21.
+Spent

-Interpretation of Part 2
+Interpretation of Part II

-- 20. (1) In this Part of this Act- - "Convention State" has the meaning given in section 15(1); - "Montserrat ship" means a ship registered in Montserrat; - "scheduled substance" has the meaning given in section 12(4); - "ship" includes any vessel used in navigation; - "the Vienna Convention" means the United Nations Convention against Illicit Traffic in Narcotic Drugs and Psychotropic Substances which was signed in Vienna on 20 December 1988. - (2) If in any proceedings under this Part of this Act any question arises whether any country or territory is a state or is a party to the Vienna Convention, a certificate issued by or under the authority of the Governor shall be conclusive evidence on that question.
+- 22. (1) In this Part of this Act- - "Convention State" has the meaning given in section 17(1) above; - "Montserrat ship" means a ship registered in Montserrat; - "scheduled substance" has the meaning given in section 11(4) above; - "ship" includes any vessel used in navigation; - "the Vienna Convention" means the United Nations Convention against Illicit Traffic in Narcotic Drugs and Psychotropic Substances which was signed in Vienna on 20th December 1988. - (2) Any expression used in this Part of this Act which is also used in the Drug Trafficking Offences Act has the same meaning as in that Act. - (3) If in any proceedings under this Part of this Act any question arises whether any country or territory is a state or is a party to the Vienna Convention, a certificate issued by or under the authority of the Governor shall be conclusive evidence on that question.